 Following several simple practices will help you and your loved ones reduce risk of infection.
 But if you or someone close to you does feel ill, it’s important to recognize symptoms and seek care responsibly.
 Review these guidelines on prevention, symptoms and supportive care.

-- Wash hands often with soap and water or alcohol-based sanitizer.
+- Wash hands often with soap and water or sanitizer that contains at least 60% alcohol.

 - Avoid touching your eyes, nose and mouth.